jhpyle/docassemble/_docs/fields.md

 The label of an embedded field is used as the [tooltip] of the field.

 <a name="inline width"></a>When you are using embedded fields, you can
-add the field modifier `inline width` to change the initial width of the field.
+add the sub-component `inline width` to change the initial width of the field.
 For example, if you include `inline width: 15em`, the [CSS] will be altered so that the field is 15em wide.
-This modifier has no effect when embedded fields are not being used.
+This sub-component has no effect when embedded fields are not being used.

-## <a name="fields code"></a>Generating fields with code
+## <a name="fields code"></a>Generating Fields with Code

 You can use [Python] code to generate items inside a [`fields`].
 To do so, simply add an entry under [`fields`] that contains `code` (and